 T09 SS02 - Active noise control and sound design for vehicles

-Theme Area T10Marine Acoustics
+Theme Area T10Marine Acoustics, Ship Noise and Vibration

 This theme area on marine noise includes ship noise and vibration, harbor, and environmental underwater noise, underwater noise from pile driving, marine propeller noise, underwater acoustic communication and signal processing, numerical methods for underwater acoustics and vibro-acoustics of submerged structures.